ArgoHA/Pytorch-training-pipeline/README.md

 *root* - your local repo name

+*label_to_name* - classes to be trained on.
+Should be the same as you dataset folders naming

+*use_scheduler* - turns on CyclicLR with 2 cycles per full training

 *layers_to_train* - how many layers from the last one to require gradient. `-1` = 0 frozen layers

+*cudnn_fixed* - used for reproducibillity.
+Can affect performance.

 *export.path_to_data* - test data used in infer.py